Andes Iron

 Andes Iron is a Chilean exploration and mining company with two major projects in Chile.
 The Dominga project is a proposed open-pit copper mine with accompanying processing plant, desalination plant, slurry pipelines and an export port.
+The company is controlled by Chilean businessman Carlos Alberto Délano.
+Andes Irón owns 22% of the mining company Minería Activa, and together both have an exploration project at Cerro Imán.

 History

 Planning

 Minería Activa Uno Spa began investing in the prospecting phase for new mines in 2008.
 Mediterráneo Fondo de Inversión (FIP), the largest investor of Minería Activa Uno Spa, agreed with establishing a mine at the Santa Dominga Norte y Sur area in the town of La Higuera.

 In 2009, Chilean businessman, presidential candidate and soon-to-be president of Chile Sebastián Piñera began to invest in Andes Iron through Mediterráneo Fondo de Inversión (FIP) according to Radio Bío-Bío.

 The project was quickly challenged by environmentalists, including the marine conservation organisation Oceana, for its potential to impact the Humboldt Penguin National Reserve and the wider marine ecology of the area, which they describe as a marine biodiversity hotspot.
 The project's environmental license was rejected in 2017.